glcraft/cfmt/README.md

 This is a portage of the library [{fmt}](https://fmt.dev/latest/index.html) in compile time using C++20 features.

+Although the implementation is different from the {fmt}, the syntax of the format string is the same.

 ## Supported formatable type

 * integral types